 Each team (composed of one director and one producer) may bring an extra collaborator during the workshop –a screenwriter, director of photography, etc., -but all the relative costs for travel, room and board will be at the expense of the team.

 F. Training Activities

 - Workshop to develop and fully structure the 8 concepts

-The evaluation of this materials will constitute the base of the selection of the three project that proceed to the next stage participating, in October, to another development workshop along with nine teams selected through the call BCC8– International.
+The evaluation of this materials will constitute the base of the selection of the three projects proceeding to the next stage participating, in October, to another development workshop along with nine teams selected through the call BCC 9– International.

-- Development workshop and presentation of the project to the team of Biennale College and to the Artistic Director of the Cinema Department.
+- Development workshop and presentation of the project to the team of Biennale College and to the Artistic Director of Cinema Sector.

 This phase will be coordinated by a Head of Studies who will establish the organizational aspects of the workshop: group sessions will alternate with moments of individual feedback, in a variety of group combinations.
 The process for structuring the concepts will involve both the narrative aspects and the aspects of production and each team will work separately with experts in story editing, crossmedia, audience design, community management, production.

 The teams will be required to deliver, within a month after the end of the workshop, a first draft of the script and updated budgets and production schedules.
-The Director of the Cinema department, after listening to the presentation of the projects in October and assessing the first drafts, will select three teams, one choosen from the Italian call and two from the International call.
+The Artistic Director of the Cinema Sector, after listening to the presentation of the projects in October and assessing the first drafts, will select up to four teams, one choosen from the Italian call and at least two presented by women directors.
 These teams will move on to the script and production workshops, presented below:

 - Script Development Workshop